 Muskmelon Benefits During Pregnancy

 The nutritional value of cantaloupe is immense.
-It balance fluids and electrolytes within the body and manage the body’s heat.
+It balances fluids and electrolytes within the body and manages the body’s heat.
 The super advantages of having cantaloupe are:

 1. Enhances baby’s cognitive development

 Vitamin A is critical for the growing fetus to develop healthy cognitive functions and ward off any congenital disabilities.
 It supports the growth of your baby’s heart, lungs, kidneys, eyes and bones (3).
-Muskmelon contains a good amount of vitamin A. Being rich in folic acid, it also helps prevent neural tube defects (4).
+Muskmelon contains a good amount of vitamin A. Being rich in folic acid, it also helps prevent neural tube defectsiXSevere birth abnormalities of the central nervous system that develop early during pregnancy (4).

 2. Helps in formation of healthy bones and teeth